NiccoloPuccinelli/Analysis_and_Forecasting_on_Tetouan_Power_Consumption_Dataset/README.md

 Different models were compared for each approach with the aim of minimizing the **MAE** (Mean Absolute Error) for the month of December 2017.
 The best result was achieved by the ARIMA model with a MAE of around 1020.

 In this repo you can find the code (**R** language), the report (in Italian) and the presentation slides.
-Moreover, the final predictions for the models are stored in the `Final Predictions.csv` file.
+Moreover, the final predictions for the models are stored in the `Final predictions.csv` file.